Charitable Donations: The Basics of Giving

 Appreciated long-term capital property

 Donating long-term assets—especially highly appreciated securities—instead of cash can be a very effective and tax-efficient way to support a charity.
-If your assets have appreciated in value, you can generally increase the amount of your potential deduction as well as your gift by contributing the securities directly to the charity instead of the cash generated by selling them.
+If your assets have appreciated in value, you can generally increase the amount of your potential deduction as well as your gift by contributing the securities directly to the charity instead of the cash generated from selling them.

 Donating appreciated investments can increase tax savings